 Hopping on both the hazy and low-calorie beer train is Harpoon Brewing’s Rec League.
-The hazy pale ale is 3.8-percent ABV and rings in at 120 calories.
-Rec League is full of flavor and brewed with a variety of healthy ingredients such as buckwheat kasha, chia seas, and sea salt.
+The hazy pale ale is 3.8% ABV and rings in at 120 calories.
+Rec League is full of flavor and brewed with a variety of healthy ingredients such as buckwheat kasha, chia seeds, and sea salt.

 Coming in at 110 calories per can, New Belgium’s Mural Agua Fresca Cerveza is produced in conjuction with Primus Cerverzeria, one of Mexico’s most popular craft breweries.
 A take on the omnipresent (in Mexico) agua fresca, this beer is made with hibiscus, agave, watermelon, and lime for a crisp, fresh, and utterly crushable taste.